vidyagc/portfolio/_works/01-barebones.markdown

 </div>

 <div class="page-content-text">
 There were a handful of volunteer inquiries (interest in participating in 2022) after the 2021 show.
 These came in during Nov-Dec 2021 and Jan 2022.
 In the spring and summer lead-up to the 2022 production, however, volunteer inquiries spiked significantly (many more inquiries than previous years), and they were coming into the email address listed on the new <a href="https://barebonespuppets.org/volunteer/" target="_blank">Volunteer</a> landing page.
-In fall of 2022, I'll be adding Google Analytics tracking to the site, so we can begin tracking this and other conversations.
+In fall of 2022, I'll be adding Google Analytics tracking to the site, so we can begin tracking this and other conversions.
 </div>

 <h4><i class="fa fa-heart-o" aria-hidden="true" style="color:#dd6060; font-weight:bold;"></i> It Takes a Village</h4>